Privacy Policy

 - Performance of a contract — to provide the Service you requested, including account creation, storing your content, executing agent-initiated operations, and enabling sharing.

 - Legitimate interests — to keep the Service secure, prevent fraud and abuse, improve the product, and communicate with you about material changes.
-We have balanced these interests against your rights.

 - Legal obligation — to comply with tax, accounting, security, and other applicable laws.